 You are welcome to join in any of the Anglican worship services across the Benefice.
 We hope you will feel at home.
+If you wish to have a gluten-free wafer for Communion, please inform one of the churchwardens or welcomer before the service begins.

 All the services are listed below but please double check the Calendar in case there are changes.